 Consider private transportation

 While not the route most people would normally take on if you’re adamant on going to a far-off place and enjoying yourself in a region not easily accessible commercially: private transportation is going to be your new best friend.
 This has to be one of the most popular ways to travel safely during this pandemic, if not the most guaranteed one.
+Car rentals in Iceland has to be one of the most popular ways to travel safely during this pandemic, if not the most guaranteed one.

 In a single jet trip, there are less than 20 potential COVID-19 points of contact during a private jet trip and a staggering 700 when using commercial airlines.
 Private jets use separate private terminals (FBOs), so maintaining a rigorous social distancing protocol is easy to follow.